 The per capita income in Sayreville in 2018 was $36,016, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $144,064 for a family of four.
 However, Sayreville contains both very wealthy and poor people as well.

 Sayreville is an extremely ethnically-diverse borough.
 The people who call Sayreville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sayreville residents report their race to be White, followed by Asian.
 Sayreville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.76% of the borough’s residents.
-Important ancestries of people in Sayreville include Italian, Polish, German, and English.
+People of Hispanic or Latino origin account for 13.44% of the borough’s residents.
+Important ancestries of people in Sayreville include Italian, Irish, Polish, German, and Russian.

 The most common language spoken in Sayreville is English.
 Other important languages spoken here include Spanish and Langs. of India.